it176131/it176131.github.io/about.md

   the construction of a directed acyclic graph using a custom tokenizer, a fine-tuned named entity recognition component, and a custom trained relation extraction component.
-- Participated in the generative artificial intelligence research and development team.
+- Was hand-picked for the generative artificial intelligence research and development team that was tasked with researching how emerging technology in the natural language processing space could be leveraged by the company.
-- Developed a package to help navigate and validate the company tax engine using graph algorithms.
+- Developed a Python package to help navigate and validate the company tax engine using graph algorithms.

 #### Data Scientist Principal @ The University of Kansas Health System
 10/2021—04/2022